MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - Hologram stabilization is improved and optimized for HoloLens 2.

-- Reorganized documention based on customer input to make it easier to find information based on role (admin, author, operator)
+- Reorganized documentation to make it easier to find information for specific roles (admin, author, operator).

 ### October, 29, 2019